BrainJarOrg/battleships-bot/README.md

 - Python 2.7.3
 - Ruby 1.8.7

+### 4. Test it locally, before the fight

+To run your bot (with run.sh ready) you will need node.js and coffee-script installed.

+    npm install
+    coffee simulate.coffee --help

+    Usage: simulate.coffee [options]

+        Options:

+        -h, --help       output usage information
+        -V, --version    output the version number
+        -n, --norefresh  doesn't download the game engine and random bot [false] -v, --verbose    verbose mode [false]

+It's goting to download the game engine and a bot template, and play against your local bot.
+Yeah ! :-)

 #### run.sh

 This is the script we will call, which has to run properly your thing.
 You need to adapt it to the language you are going to use.